-The Antarctic Ice Marathon & 100k ® is organised by Global Running Adventures / Polar Running Adventures.
-In addition to organising the world's most southerly marathon and ultramarathon, Polar Running Adventures organises the world's most northerly marathon, the North Pole Marathon®, as well as the world's highest desert marathon, the Volcano Marathon® and the World Marathon Challenge® (7 Marathons, 7 Continents, 7 Days).
-Working with a network of associate specialists, including the word's foremost polar logistics experts, the company delivers world class events in the most remote parts of the planet.
+The Antarctic Ice Marathon ® is organised by Global Running Adventures, Inc. In addition to organising the world's most southerly marathon, Global Running Adventures organises the world's most northerly marathon, the North Pole Marathon®, the world's hightest desert marathon, the Volcano Marathon® and the World Marathon Challenge® (7 Marathons, 7 Continents, 7 Days).
+Working with a network of associate specialists, including the word's foremost logistics experts, the company delivers world class events in the most remote parts of the planet.

-In addition to completing marathons in both the Arctic and Antarctic, Richard has participated in other extreme locations including the Sahara and Atacama Deserts, the Andes and Himalayan mountains and the Amazon Jungle.
+Richard has participated in many extreme locations including the Arctic and Antarctic polar regions, the Sahara and Atacama Deserts, the Andes and Himalayan mountains and the Amazon Jungle.
 He has won the Inca Trail Marathon, Himalayan 100-Mile Stage Race, Antarctic 100k, Everest Challenge Marathon and South Pole Marathon as well as representing Ireland at international level in ultrarunning.

 Richard has been an organiser and Race Director of Home Nations Championships, Commonwealth Championships and World Championships.
 In 2009, he was Race Director at both the Anglo Celtic Plate ('Home Nations' 100km) and the Commonwealth Championships 100km at road running.
 In 2011, he was organiser and Race Director of the IAU Trail World Championships where he was awarded an Order of Merit by the International Association of Ultra Runners for impeccable organisation.
 Richard was subsequently appointed Race Director at the inaugural Commonwealth Championships at Trail Running.